1991–92 Denver Nuggets season

-Mutombo averaged 16.6 points, 12.3 rebounds and 3.0 blocks per game, and was named to the NBA All-Rookie First Team.
-In addition, Reggie Williams averaged 18.2 points, 5.0 rebounds and 1.8 steals per game, while Greg Anderson provided the team with 11.5 points and rebounds per game each, and Macon contributed 10.6 points and 2.0 steals per game, and was named to the NBA All-Rookie Second Team.
-Meanwhile, Garland provided with 10.8 points, 5.3 assists and 1.3 steals per game, while off the bench, second-year guard Chris Jackson contributed 10.3 points per game, second-year forward Marcus Liberty averaged 9.3 points and 4.1 rebounds per game, and Davis provided with 9.9 points per game.
+Mutombo averaged 16.6 points, 12.3 rebounds and 3.0 blocks per game, and was named to the NBA All-Rookie First Team, while Reggie Williams averaged 18.2 points, 5.0 rebounds and 1.8 steals per game, and Greg Anderson provided the team with 11.5 points and rebounds per game each.
+In addition, Macon contributed 10.6 points and 2.0 steals per game, and was named to the NBA All-Rookie Second Team, while Garland provided with 10.8 points, 5.3 assists and 1.3 steals per game.
+Off the bench, second-year guard Chris Jackson contributed 10.3 points and 2.4 assists per game, while second-year forward Marcus Liberty averaged 9.3 points and 4.1 rebounds per game, Davis provided with 9.9 points per game, Todd Lichti contributed 6.6 points per game, and Joe Wolf averaged 3.8 points and 3.6 rebounds per game.

 During the NBA All-Star weekend at the Orlando Arena in Orlando, Florida, Mutombo was selected for the 1992 NBA All-Star Game, as a member of the Western Conference All-Star team; it was his first ever All-Star appearance.
-Mutombo also finished in second place in Rookie of the Year voting behind Larry Johnson of the Charlotte Hornets.
+Mutombo also finished in second place in Rookie of the Year voting, behind Larry Johnson of the Charlotte Hornets, while Williams finished tied in fourth place in Most Improved Player voting.

-Following the season, Davis retired, while Anderson and Garland were both released to free agency, and head coach Paul Westhead was fired.
+The Nuggets finished 21st in the NBA in home-game attendance, with an attendance of 534,323 at the McNichols Sports Arena during the regular season.
+Following the season, Davis retired, while Anderson, Garland and Wolf were all released to free agency, and head coach Paul Westhead was fired.